codeigniter-kr/ci4userguidekr/source/dbmgmt/forge.rst

 		:returns:	\CodeIgniter\Database\Forge instance (method chaining)
 		:rtype:	\CodeIgniter\Database\Forge

-		Adds an unique key to the set that will be used to create a table.
+		Adds a unique key to the set that will be used to create a table.
 Usage:  See `Adding Keys`_.

 	.. php:method:: createDatabase($db_name)